How To Make Cold Brew Coffee At Home

 Step 4: Keep refrigerated overnight

 Cover the container with a lid, or put the top on if a French press was used.
-Then put it in the fridge from 12 up to 24 hours, preferably overnight.
-Make sure not to rush this step, otherwise you will get a very light, watery blend that only slightly tastes like coffee.
+Then put it in the fridge for 12 to 24 hours, preferably overnight.
+Make sure not to rush this step.
+Otherwise you will get a very light, watery blend that only slightly tastes like coffee.

-Comparable to hot brewing techniques, cold brewing utilizes time instead of heat to obtain the desired coffee concentrate.
-Soaking the coffee for at least half a day will naturally release the oils and flavors inside the beans without leaking the acidity and bitterness.
+The cold brewing process uses time instead of heat to obtain the desired coffee concentrate.
+Soaking the coffee for at least half a day will naturally release the oils and flavors inside the beans.
+It won't leak the acidity and bitterness.

 Step 5: Extracting the concentrate